You are here

 Day 1

 Fly non-stop to Seattle.
 Enjoy brunch at Anthony’s (with a view) near the airport.
 The afternoon ferry ride to Bainbridge Island is the second longest (35 minutes) and one of the most scenic on the Sound.
 Suquamish is the home of the late Chief Seattle, the Native American who convinced his people to accept the coming of white settlers.
-Visit the museum, the Chief’s grave and hear his unique story.
+Visit the museum and the Chief’s grave, and hear his incredible story.

 Your lodging for four nights is at the beautiful Clearwater Casino Resort, overlooking the waters of Puget Sound.
-Dinner is at your leisure from the several choices on property.
-Walk along the Sound and sit outside near the fire ring in the evening.
-It’s really one of the most wonderful accommodations in our entire catalog.
+For a Welcome Dinner we've arranged a lovely private buffet on the patio.
+Walk along the Sound,sit outside near the fire ring in the evening, it's really one of the most wonderful accommodations in our entire catalog.
 The tour days are of reasonable length, so you’ll have time to enjoy this beautiful resort.
 (Note: The lodge building is completely separate from the casino - a 3 minute walk.)
-(BR)
+(BR, D)

 Day 2

 Just down the road from our waterfront home is Poulsbo.
 Founded by Scandinavian immigrants in the 1880’s, today it’s a popular tourist destination.
-We’ve arranged a short guided walking tour along with a visit to Sluy’s, the town’s legendary bakery, where you can pick out a FREE treat!
+We’ve arranged a short guided walking tour, along with a visit to Sluy’s, the town’s legendary bakery, where you can pick out a FREE treat after lunch!
+Port Gamble is another colorful little spot in the Pacific Northwest.
+The old mill town has been restored and is a National Historical Landmark.
+Our visit includes a casual outdoor dinner and tour of the local museum, said to be haunted.
+We'll get the details from a "ghost's point of view..."
+(FB,D)

 Day 3